spicywebau/craft-neo/docs/settings.md

 ## `useNewBlockGrid`

 This setting, which defaults to `false`, controls whether to use a new block grid on Neo input fields, instead of new block buttons/dropdowns.

+## `blockTypeIconSources`

+If `useNewBlockGrid` is enabled, this setting, which defaults to `'*'` (allowing all sources), controls which icon asset sources are allowed to be used for setting block type icons.